 If you receive an estimate that is much lower than expected, investigate whether the contractor saves on expenses by not carrying proper insurance, licenses, workers compensation coverage, or does not get required building permits or inspections when needed.
 Reputable companies always take these requirements seriously, and consider insurance, licensing, and permits a cost of doing business.
 Some contractors may even suggest you “save money” by taking out the permit in your own name.
 This is a RED FLAG.
 What they don’t tell you is this means you’ll be the one who is legally and financially responsible for the project meeting code, instead of the contractor.
 If they take illegal administrative shortcuts, can you trust them to avoid shortcuts resulting in a lower quality, less durable project that will cost you more money down the road?

-The best ways to protect yourself include making sure you are crystal clear with the remodeler about the details and quality you are looking for and make sure that what you asked for is priced into the proposal.
+If an initial low estimate grabs your attention, stop and ask yourself (and the contractor) why it’s so low.
+The best way to protect yourself is by making sure you are crystal clear about the details and quality you are looking for and that is what is priced into the proposal.

 At Metro, our ultimate goal will always be a smoothly run project that results in a high quality, beautifully remodeled home for you – completed at a fair price, on time, and on budget.
 We’re confident that when you think about it, you will decide against making a very expensive mistake.
 We’re happy to answer any of your questions and give you references from satisfied clients.
 So, let’s talk!